HL7/uv-dx-pq/input/pagecontent/index.md

 ***Figure: Advancement of the Submission and Decision-Making Ecosystems:*** The biopharmaceutical industry s undergone previous transformation from paper-based submission to electronic paper submission.
 The industry is at the beginning of the next iteration of transformation, as signified by a transition to FHIR API data submission.
 This will be followed by further advancement as AI algorithms become increasingly prevalent.
 As the industry progresses in its journey towards digital maturity, faster submission and review processes will be made possible.
 <table><tr><td><img src="pharm_industry_timeline.png" /></td></tr></table>

 Currently, the end-to-end timescale for the pharmaceutical regulatory workflow is measured in months and years.
-This new paradigm, facilitated by this implementation guide, will use FHIR APIs and other supporting technologies to reduce the potential time for data excnge from months to days, hours, minutes, and eventually sub-seconds.
+This new paradigm, facilitated by this implementation guide, will use FHIR APIs and other supporting technologies to reduce the potential time for data exchange from months to days, hours, minutes, and eventually sub-seconds.

-Establishing a viable, real-time method to excnge product quality information across biopharmaceutical manufacturing organizations can help to facilitate technology transfer, allow ennced monitoring of external or disseminated facilities, and can potentially support developing advanced manufacturing methodologies, such as point-of-care manufacturing.
+Establishing a viable, real-time method to exchange product quality information across biopharmaceutical manufacturing organizations can help to facilitate technology transfer, allow enhanced monitoring of external or disseminated facilities, and can potentially support developing advanced manufacturing methodologies, such as point-of-care manufacturing.

-Importantly, spurring innovation in the biopharmaceutical sector is only one benefit of this real-time data excnge approach.
+Importantly, spurring innovation in the biopharmaceutical sector is only one benefit of this real-time data exchange approach.
 Ultimately, the approaches highlighted within this implementation guide will help bring high quality medicinal products to market faster, and in a more cost-effective manner.
-This will also help create more robust manufacturing processes and more manageable global supply cins.
-This in turn will help reduce manufacturing down time, reduce the cnce of shortages, and increase product quality and data compliance.
+This will also help create more robust manufacturing processes and more manageable global supply chains.
+This in turn will help reduce manufacturing down time, reduce the chance of shortages, and increase product quality and data compliance.
 Taken together, each of these benefits will enable speedier patient access to new treatments and minimize the post-approval life-cycle management burden for sponsors, while contributing favorably to overall global patient experience.

 ### Considerations for Implementation
 The following figure depicts (1) a potential future data pipeline for implementers; and (2) the intended scope of this IG’s use relative to the regulatory submission preparation workflow.
 The figure, and the following description, are provided to facilitate discussion and understanding of how to use this implementation guide.